General People's Congress (Yemen): History

 Saleh was re-elected as president in the first direct presidential elections in 1999, and the party won a landslide victory in the 2003 parliamentary elections, winning 226 of the 301 seats.
 Following the elections, several independent MPs also joined the party.
 Saleh was re-elected again in 2006.
 On 25 February 2012, he resigned from the presidency as a result of the Yemeni protests (2011-2012), and Abdrabbuh Mansur Hadi of the same party was elected as his successor.
 Saleh attempted to regain power over the country and the GPC Party in the following 2014 civil war.
 Rallying a large part of the GPC in 2015, he sided with the Houthis and effectively split the party into a pro-Hadi and a pro-Saleh faction.

 The two factions were at war with each other until Saleh attempted to overthrow the Houthis.
-This power grab failed, however, and the former president as well as party secretary general Aref al-Zouka were killed in the Battle of Sana'a of late 2017.
+This power grab failed, however, and the former president, as well as party secretary general Aref al-Zouka, were killed in the Battle of Sanaa in late 2017.
 Following Ali Abdullah Saleh's death, the GPC fractured further, with a large part of the former Saleh followers pledging allegiance to the Houthis.
-This pro-Houthi part of the GPC continued to support the rebel government in Sana'a, and elected Sadeq Ameen Abu Rass as the new GPC chairman.
+This pro-Houthi part of the GPC continued to support the rebel government in Sanaa, and elected Sadeq Ameen Abu Rass as the new GPC chairman.
 One member of the pro-Houthi faction explained that "Ali Abdullah Saleh was killed by the Houthis.
 If we follow his direction and resist the Houthis, we will meet the same end as Saleh.
 So we prefer to support the strongest force on the ground."

 Another group of Saleh loyalists fled from the Houthis.
-Though this GPC faction then allied itself with Hadi and the Saudi Arabia-led international coalition, it still remained completely separate and chose Ali Abdullah Saleh's son Ahmed Saleh as new de facto leader.
-Meanwhile, the former president's nephew Tareq Saleh began to organize a new private army for this GPC faction.
+Though this GPC faction then allied itself with Hadi and the Saudi Arabia-led international coalition, it still remained completely separate and chose Ali Abdullah Saleh's son, Ahmed Saleh, as new de facto leader.
+Meanwhile, the former president's nephew, Tareq Saleh, began to organize a new private army for this GPC faction.